nicochunger/pd2ltx/README.md

 # pd2ltx
-Function to convert a pandas DataFrame to a LaTex table with support for error bars.
+Small package that solves a specific problem of converting a pandas DataFrame with numerical values and their uncertainties to a LaTex table that correctly formats these uncertainties for each parameter.
+It has support for symmetrical or assymetrical errors.

+Please look at the example to understand for it works.

+## Instalation instructions

+Run `pip install .` in the local directory of where you downloaded this package